eunseon02/DynOSAM/README.md

   *args...

 ```
+This script automated the process of running the evaluation suite (ie. `--run_analysis_`) and set all rosparams/re-direct input and output paths (e.g. `--output_path`, `name`, etc...).

-In addition to these arguments, this script takes all additional cmd-line arguments and parses them to the DynoSAM node, allowing any GFLAGS to be overwritten directly by specifying them in the commandline. e.g the dataset provider type can be specifued as:
+In addition to these arguments, this script takes all additional cmd-line arguments and parses them to the DynoSAM node, allowing any GFLAGS to be overwritten directly by specifying them in the commandline. e.g the dataset provider type can be specified as:
 ```
-python3 eval_launch.py --output_path=/path/to/results --name test --run_pipeline --data_provider_type=2
+run dynosam_utils eval_launch.py --output_path=/path/to/results --name test --run_pipeline --data_provider_type=2
 ```
 This script will also construct the corresponding output folder (e.g. ouput_path/name) and make it, if it does not exist.
-In the aboce example, the program will make the folder '/path/to/results/test/' and deposit all output logs in that folder.
+In the aboce example, the program will make the folder _'/path/to/results/test/'_ and deposit all output logs in that folder.

+> NOTE: for all evaluations and metrics, this script was used to run the program.

 ### Running programtically
 All the cmdline functionality can be replicated programtically using python in order to run experiments and evaluations.